 When my then business mentor, New York Times bestselling author Michael Port, prompted me to explore this question, my answers led me to the single most important element of myself that I needed to change to get out of my own way and get my business moving in the direction I wanted it to go.

-“Be the kind of person people want to help,” Michael said on a Think Big Call I was on a few years back.
+“Be the kind of person people want to help,” Michael said on a Think Big Call I was on when I first started my business.
 “Be the kind of person people want to help,” he said again before signing off encouraging us to think bigger about who we are and what we offer the world.